-I have another pumpkin recipe for you.
-As if you needed one more.
-But seriously, if you’re looking for a super easy and delicious pumpkin recipe with a presentation that impresses, then you must try my Triple Layer Pumpkin Spice Pie.
+I have another pumpkin recipe for you, as if you could get enough.
+Seriously though, if you’re looking for a super easy and delicious pumpkin pie dessert with a presentation that impresses, then you must try this Triple Layer Pumpkin Spice Pie.

-This dessert is as easy to make as my Pumpkin Spice Rice Krispie Treats.
-It takes just minutes to whip together.
-Then you throw it in your fridge to finish so you can move on to more pressing matters.
+This dessert is as easy to make as these Pumpkin Spice Rice Krispie Treats.
+It takes just minutes to whip together and then you throw it in your fridge to finish so you can move on to more pressing matters.
 Did I mention it was no bake?

-And if you still need convincing…then I should mention that caramelized pecans (which only take a few more minutes to toast in a skillet) top off this pile of yum adding crunchy sweet goodness.
+If you still need convincing…then I should mention caramelized pecans.
+These taste bud pleasing nuggets top off this yummy pie adding crunchy sweet goodness.
+And they only take a few more minutes to toast in a skillet.
 MmmMmm.

 I try to make most of my recipes with as many unprocessed or minimally processed ingredients as possible, but sometimes it just doesn’t work out, thus the prepackaged pudding.